cyprus327/sofren/README.md

 - Single file with as few a 0 other headers, can be 100% standalone
 - Cross platform multithreading (Windows or pthreads)
 - Perspective correct texture mapping (currently only .bmp image support unless `optional/stb_image.h` is used)
-- Efficient static scene rendering with fast raycasting (BVH)
+- Deferred rendering with a visibility buffer
-- SIMD rasterizing loop (or scalar fallback if SIMD is unavailable)
+- SIMD rasterizing and geometry pipelines (or scalar fallback if SIMD is unavailable)
 - Gouraud shading with a directional light
 - Baked lighting support when loading gltf models
 - Custom font format (.srft, see [sfr-fontmaker]([https://g](https://github.com/cyprus327/sfr-fontmaker)))